georgeroubie/Angular-CLI-Readme/README.md

 If you want the module to have routing add the flag `--routing`

 ### Create Component
-`ng g c folderOfModule/name --spec true -d`
+`ng g c folderOfModule/name --skipTests=false -d`
 If you don't want the component to have it's own folder add the flag `--flat`
-If you don't want the component to have a scss file add the flag `--is`
+If you don't want the component to have a scss file add the flag `--inlineStyle=true`
+If the module that you want create the component, is the SharedModule, don't forget to add the flag `--export=true`

 ### Create Service
-`ng g s core/providers/services/name --spec true -d`
+`ng g s core/providers/services/name --skipTests=false -d`

 ### Create Guard
-`ng g g core/providers/guards/name --spec true -d`
+`ng g g core/providers/guards/name --skipTests=false -d`

 ### Create Factory
-`ng g s core/providers/factories/nameFactory --spec true -d`
+`ng g s core/providers/factories/nameFactory --skipTests=false -d`
 You have to delete the word Service from the class name, but not from the file name.

 ### Create Utility
-`ng g s core/providers/utilities/nameUtility --spec true -d`
+`ng g s core/providers/utilities/nameUtility --skipTests=false -d`
 You have to delete the word Service from the class name, but not from the file name.

 ### Create Pipe
-`ng g p common/pipes/name --spec true -d`
+`ng g p common/pipes/name --skipTests=false --export=true -d`

 ### Create Interface
 `ng g i core/interfaces/name -d`